ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 =========

 Ray allows you to seamlessly scale your applications from a laptop to a cluster without code change.
-It is possible because of Ray resources.
+**Ray resources** are key to this capability.
-Ray resources abstract away physical machines and let you express your computation in terms of resources, while the system manages scheduling and autoscaling based on resource requests.
+They abstract away physical machines and let you express your computation in terms of resources, while the system manages scheduling and autoscaling based on resource requests.

 A resource in Ray is a key-value pair where the key denotes a resource name, and the value is a float quantity.